Drunk Driver Car Accident – Lawyers MN

 Despite significant effort by law enforcement, drunk driving is still one of the leading causes of car accidents.
 In fact, 3 in every 10 Americans will be involved in an alcohol-related crash at some time in their lives.
 Our attorneys represent people in Minnesota injured by a drunk driver.
 Car crashes and injuries caused by drunk drivers are infuriating.
 The level of irresponsibility is so much higher with an impaired driver compared to the momentary driver inattention we see in other auto accident cases.
 There should always be serious consequences for driving drunk.

 Our attorneys have had many MN cases where a drunk driver hit our client at an intersection.
-In other cases, the drunk driver hit our client in a rear end accident or hit our client head-on by crossing into the oncoming traffic lane.
+In other cases, the drunk driver hit our client in a rear end accident.
+Of course, the worst cases involve the drunk driver hitting our client head-on by crossing into the oncoming traffic lane.
 The injuries from these crashes can be quite serious.

 Drunk Driving Laws in Minnesota

-Minnesota law prohibits a person from driving while intoxicated (having a blood alcohol level of more than .08%).
+Minnesota law prohibits a person from driving while intoxicated.
+This is defined as having a blood alcohol level of more than .08%.
 The Minnesota Dram Shop Act also prohibits a liquor establishment from serving alcohol in certain circumstances.
 For example, a bar cannot sell alcohol without a license or serve alcohol to an underage person.
 Most importantly, a bar cannot sell alcohol to a person who is obviously intoxicated.
 MN law also prohibits any person from serving alcohol to someone under 21 years of age (Social Host Liability).
 Unfortunately, many bars don’t cut-off paying customers.
 The bar just wants the money or isn’t paying attention.

 Our top car accident lawyers have helped many injury victims who were hit by a drunk driver.
 We sue the drunk driver, and sometimes the bar as well.
 Our attorneys also represent people who have been injured at a bar because they were attacked by a drunk customer or bouncer.